KelseyRMonson/Umbrella-Academy/Debugging-Cleaning/Debugging_Examples.md

 If it's not immediately clear what the problem is, it's most likely the result of a typo.

-Here is the script -- take a look to see if you can find what the issue might be.
+Here is the script -- take a look to see if you can find the issue.

 ```
 ## Load MiXCR and Java (needs Java to run)